vivibui/bluemoon/README.md

 ## Spring Boot

-Note: Spring Boot has been configured to run on port `9000` for this project.
-During our class sessions we used port `8080`.
-It's changed so as not to avoid any posible conflicts with other things that you may be running concurrently.
+Spring Boot has been configured to run on port `9000` for this project.

 ## Database